-RECOMMENDATION RATING EACH RECOMMENDATION OF THE REVIEW TEAM IS RATED ACCORDING TO ITS URGENCY AND CRITICALITY SUGGESTED The recommendation is not considered critical or urgent but the project may benefit.
-ESSENTIAL (DO BY) The recommendation is important but not urgent.
+RECOMMENDATION RATING EACH RECOMMENDATION OF THE REVIEW TEAM IS RATED ACCORDING TO ITS URGENCY AND CRITICALITY SUGGESTED The recommendation is not considered critical or urgent but the development of the project may benefit.
+The recommendation is important but not urgent.
 The SRO should take action before further key decisions are taken.
 CRITICAL (DO NOW) This item is critical and urgent.
 The SRO should take action immediately.
 It means "fix the key problems fast, not stop the project."
+'Clearance of Gateway' will not be provided by the GCA until this recommendation has been closed.